 This instruction causes CAL/32 to copy the source input file to a scratch device during pass one.
-It has the form:
+It also causes CAL/32 to allocate an 800 byte scratch file.
+This instruction has the form:

 NAME OPERATION OPERAND A symbol (optional) SCRAT Not used (ignored)